iron-io/docs/worker/getting_started/index.md

 <h2 id="private">Private images</h2>

-If you want to keep your code private and use a [private Docker repository](https://docs.docker.com/docker-hub/repos/#private-repositories), you just need to let Iron know how to access your private images:
+If you want to keep your code private and use a [private Docker repository](https://docs.docker.com/docker-hub/repos/#private-repositories), you just need to let Iron know how to access your private images.
+From the same directory as your iron.json file, run:

 {% highlight bash %}
 iron docker login -e YOUR_DOCKER_HUB_EMAIL -u YOUR_DOCKER_HUB_USERNAME -p YOUR_DOCKER_HUB_PASSWORD